 All that said, it must be acknowledged that developing PPC ads campaigns requires a nuanced understanding.
 For Shopify starters, there are apps that allow you to integrate PPC campaigns with Shopify, like the ever-popular Google Ads and Google Shopping.
-Third-party apps such as the AdNabu app can help you take the driver’s seat in the process, leaving all the heavy lifting to industry experts with experience in setting your shop up for success.
+Third-party apps can help you take the driver’s seat in the process.
+It is possible to leave all the heavy lifting to industry experts.

 Not Taking Accounting Seriously